 February 15, 2026

-Pain Levels & Numbing Cream: What You Need to Know.
+Tattoo Pain & Numbing Cream: What You Need to Know | GRKMVII

 One of the most frequently asked questions is: 'Does single needle hurt more than traditional tattoos?'
 Surprisingly, the answer is often no—the sensation is sharper but less traumatic.
 However, many clients make the critical mistake of applying over-the-counter numbing cream before their appointment without approval.
 Read this to understand why pre-numbing can ruin your skin texture and compromise the final quality of your tattoo.

-Single Needle vs. Traditional Pain
+Micro-Realism vs. Traditional Tattoo Pain

 Good news: Micro-Realism and Fine Line styles generally hurt less than traditional bold tattoos.
 We use smaller needle configurations (often just 1 needle), which causes less trauma to the skin than large shader magnums.
 The sensation is often described as a "hot scratch" rather than a deep bruise.